alxnc/Graphs/README.md

 * python 3

 ## Features
-Project started.
-Working:
 * checking given string for errors
 * parsing and calculating

-To-do list:
-* calculate f(x)
+* calculate f(x) for given x value
-* draw graph
+* calculate f(x) for given range and plot a graph

 ## Status
-Project is: _in progress_
+Project is : _completed_

 ## Inspiration
-This will be conversion of my old program created at college at 2002.
+This is conversion of my old program created at college at 2002.
 Just to learn python at 2020.

 ## Contact